№1 Gaze at the Other, Gaze of the Other

 QY

 Most of the current generation are from the one child policy period, which means the parents don’t want their only child to take any risks.
 The pandemic is much worse in Europe than China.
 Also, generally students who study creative disciplines are from relatively wealthy families.
 They need to handle extracurricular courses, and tuition is higher.
 Health and safety is a priority for Chinese parents.
-We all know students in creative disciplines need to have access to workshops.
-So, there has been quite a big impact on the Chinese students coming to the UK, which I think is about a 30–50% decrease in enrollment, and a 10–20% decrease in applications.

 Most of the current generation are from the one child policy period, which means the parents don’t want their only child to take any risks.